 Take a free tour behind the scenes of one of Melbourne’s most iconic buildings, Melbourne Town Hall.

-20. Parliament House
+20. Explore Parliament House

 One for political junkies, you can watch a session of Victorian parliament at Parliament House.

 Even if you’re not interested in politics, this is one of the most prominent buildings in Melbourne, and architecture enthusiasts will love touring it to learn more about its history.
+Tours run multiple times a day on non-sitting days, with no bookings required.

 Before you book your trip to Melbourne, check out what’s happening across the city.
 At any given time you’ll find free street festivals celebrating our multicultural heritage, free art and photography exhibitions, free food festivals and more.